-Maria, Sefton Council Resident
+Maria, a Sefton Council Resident

-Recite Me is proud to be a Disability Confident Employer, and has several employees within our team who can relate first hand to the benefits of our web accessibility technology.
+Recite Me is proud to be a Disability Confident Employer and has several employees within our team who can relate firsthand to the benefits of our web accessibility technology.

-In line with our diversity and inclusion policies, more and more careers and recruitment organisations are now ensuring that they offer equal opportunities to all by making online applications accessible with the use of assistive technology.
+In line with our diversity and inclusion policies, more and more careers and recruitment organizations are now ensuring that they offer equal opportunities to all by making online applications accessible with the use of assistive technology.